printdotio/printio-android-sdk/README.md

 - [Demo Android app](docs/DEMO_APP.md) for a more comprehensive demonstration of the Gooten SDK.

 ### Optional Services: Reference Docs
-- [Social Media Accounts Setup] (docs/SOCIAL_MEDIA_ACCOUNTS_SETUP.md) the PrintIO SDK allows you to change to your social media accounts.
+- [Social Media Accounts Setup] (docs/SOCIAL_MEDIA_ACCOUNTS_SETUP.md) the Gooten SDK allows you to change to your social media accounts.
 Use this guide if you have questions regarding what information and settings are needed.

 -----